Continually Updated Clinical Reference

 Failure of frontal processes to develop appropriately or to merge with other facial processes results in various malformations.

 Numerous facial cleft classification systems exist.
-They include DeMyer, Sedano, and Tessier classifications (see Images 9,10).
+They include DeMyer, Sedano, and Tessier classifications (see the images below).

 Nasal clefting may take the form of medial or lateral clefts.
 A rare entity, it often is associated with other congenital anomalies, or it constitutes manifestation of a syndrome, such as frontonasal dysplasia or Goldenhar-Gorlin syndrome, among others.

-Nasal clefts can vary from simple groove to complete separation of either side of the nose (median cleft), or they can present as a large furrow involving the medial canthus and ipsilateral alum (lateral cleft) (see Image 5).
-Depending on defect severity, reconstruction may be warranted.
+Nasal clefts can vary from simple groove to complete separation of either side of the nose (median cleft), or they can present as a large furrow involving the medial canthus and ipsilateral alum (lateral cleft; see the image below).
+Depending on the defect’s severity, reconstruction may be warranted.

 Proboscis lateralis (also known as congenital tubular nose) is an extremely rare anomaly in which the external nose fails to develop on one side and is replaced by a tubular structure emanating from the medial canthus.
 The condition is caused by the developmental failure or absence of medial and lateral nasal processes, resulting in fusion of the maxillary process with the contralateral nasal process.